LocalAtBrown/ata-db-models/README.md

 ### Run Static Type Checking

-To manually run mypy, simply run `mypy .` from the root directory of the project.
+To manually run mypy, simply run `mypy` from the root directory of the project.
 It will use the default configuration specified in `pyproject.toml`.

 ### Update Dependencies